Code-Institute-Submissions/cumbrian-kayaking/README3.md

-4)   A  user wants to organise a family  reunion for 7people of mixed age.
+4)   A  user wants to organise a family  reunion for 7 people of mixed age.
 I want to know is this a reputable company, do they have accreditation with holiday organisations that are trustworthy, what are their reviews like?
 I want  more  information on prices and deposits and availablilty.

 - The user can click the CTA button, fill in the form and receive the brochure with all date and price details